Supply List For Raising Monarchs

 To raise migration butterflies “the easy way” requires a cage that can hold a potted milkweed plant or stem cuttings:

 A fantastic variety of caterpillar cages for raising monarch butterflies.
 The cage heights range from 1 ft. to over 4.5 ft. to accommodate potted plants.
-If you plan to use cuttings to feed caterpillars, I would suggest a cage at least two feet (24″) high.
+If you plan to use stem cuttings to feed caterpillars, I would suggest getting a cage at least 2 ft. high.